o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 $$h_1(g^{n-1}) = h_2(1)$$

-## The sorted vector $s$ in kimchi
+## The sorted vector $s$ in $\kimchi$

 Since this vector is known only by the prover, and is evaluated as part of the protocol, zero-knowledge must be added to the polynomial.
-To do this in kimchi, we use the same technique as with the other prover polynomials: we randomize the last evaluations (or rows, on the domain) of the polynomial.
+To do this in $\kimchi$, we use the same technique as with the other prover polynomials: we randomize the last evaluations (or rows, on the domain) of the polynomial.

 This means two things for the lookup grand product argument: